-The vein was incubated in the tissue bath at 5 mmHg and 37 °C for 45 min.
-At the beginning of the experimental protocol, a norepinephrine (NE) - acetyl-choline (Ach) test was performed on the preparation to prove its functional integrity.
-The vessel was contracted first by NE (6\10-5 M, Sigma, St. Louis, Mo) in the superfusate, then, after reaching maximal contraction it was perfused by Ach (5.5\10-5 M, Sigma) at 5 mmHg.
+The saphenous vein was incubated in a tissue bath at 5 mm Hg intraluminal pressure and 37 °C for 45 min.
+At the beginning of the experimental protocol, a norepinephrine (NE)- acetylcholine (ACh) test was performed on the preparation to prove its functional integrity.
+The vessel was contracted first by NE (6 x $10^{-5}$ M, Sigma, St. Louis, Mo) in the superfusate, and after reaching maximal contraction it was perfused by ACh (5.5 x $10^{-5}$ M, Sigma) at 5 mm Hg.
+The diameter of the vein segment was determined in each experimental group under control conditions (KR perfusion and superfusion) at pressure levels of 2, 5, 10, 15, and 20 mm Hg.
+After these pressure steps were completed, the superfusate was changed to

-The diameter of the vein segment was determined in each experimental group under control condition (KR perfusion and superfusion) at pressure levels of 2, 5, 10, 15, and 20 mmHg.
-After these pressure steps were completed, the superfusate was changed to 6\10-5 M NE, finally the vessel was relaxed by perfusion and superfusion of Ca2+-free KR solution (NaCl 92, KCl 4.7, NaH2PO4 1.18, MgSO4 1.17, NaHCO3 24.0, MgCl2 20, glucose 5.5, EDTA 0.026, and EGTA 2.0 mmol/L), then the pressure steps were repeated.
-At the end of the experiments intrinsic (TKR) and NE induced (TNE) vascular myogenic tone was assessed by comparing the diameters with that measured in Ca2+-free solution at each pressure level.
-In each case, isobar tangential strain (Tx) was calculated as $T{x} = \frac{D{x} - D{passive}}{D{passive}} \text{ , where } D{passive} \text{ is the venous diameter after equilibration with } Ca^{2+} \text{-free}$ solution, and Dx is either the diameter during normal KR perfusion and superfusion or NE superfusion at the same pressure level.
-Vessels exhibiting no contraction to NE, or behaved passively in normal KR or in NE solutions were excluded from the study.
-In addition, vessels of maximal and minimal passive diameters were also excluded from each experimental group.
-After completing the experiments, the wall thickness of each vein was calculated from the diameter measured in Ca2+-free KR at 10 mmHg and from the wet weight of the excised segment using a microbalance (Cahn Instrument Inc, Cerritos, CA, USA) taking into account the specific weight of the segments (1.06 g/cm).
-Morphometric measurements aorta at 100 cmH2O pressure using physiological saline, followed by 4 % formaldehyde.
-After careful dissection, the vessels were postfixed in the same fixative solution.
-Saphenous vein samples were cut in 3 segments.
+$6 \times 10^{-5}$ M NE, finally the vessel was relaxed by perfusion and superfusion of Ca2+-free KR solution (NaCl 92, KCl 4.7, NaH2PO4 1.18, MgSO4 1.17, NaHCO3 24.0, MgCl2 20, glucose 5.5, EDTA 0.026, and EGTA 2.0 mmol/l), then the pressure steps were repeated.
+At the end of the experiments intrinsic (TKR) and NE-induced (TNE) vascular myogenic tone was assessed by comparing the diameters with those measured in a Ca2+-free solution at each pressure level.
+In each case, isobar tangential strain (Tx) was calculated as where $D{passive}$ is the external venous diameter after equilibration with Ca2+-free solution, and Dx is either the diameter during normal KR perfusion and superfusion or NE superfusion at the same pressure level.
+Vessels exhibiting no contraction to NE, or which behaved passively in normal KR or in NE solutions were excluded from the study.
+In addition, vessels of maximal and minimal passive diameters were also discarded from each experimental group.
+After completing the experiments, the wall thickness of each vein was calculated from the diameter measured in Ca2+-free KR at 10 mm Hg and from the wet weight of the excised segment using a microbalance (Cahn Instrument Inc, Cerritos, CA, USA) taking into account the specific weight of the segments (1.06 g/cm).